AkibaAT/itchbot/README.md

 ## What does it do?

-This project fetches metadata from itch.io, and serves the processed data on a website, as well as making it accessible via an accompaning Discord bot.
+This project fetches metadata from itch.io, serves the processed data on a website, and makes it accessible via a Discord bot interface.

 There are 3 major components: